 KeepTruckin recently conducted a survey which revealed that only 21% of drivers are happy with their current ELD solution.
 Moreover, 73% of drivers experience one or more ELD issues every week.

 Furthermore, they also do not get the customer support they deserve.
 Approximately, 64% of drivers reported that they are not happy with the quality of customer service they get from their current ELD provider.

 Take a look at the following infographic for more details.

-During the survey, 80% of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.
+During the survey, 80 percent of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.

 Request a free demo of the KeepTruckin ELD solution today to experience it yourself.
 If you have any questions, call 855-434-3564.